-11. Implement measures to measure progress and impacts of structural reforms.
-Data on services policies and services performance - productivity, employment, trade, investment - lags far behind that compiled for goods.
+Implement measures to measure progress and impacts of structural reforms.
+Data on 11. services policies and services performance - productivity, employment, trade, investment - lags far behind that compiled for goods.
 Addressing these gaps should be a priority.
 Better data will support the structural reform agenda.
 It is needed to identify priority areas to focus on, to establish baseline performance measures/metrics for the services concerned, and to measure progress (trends) over time in indicators of performance.
 Monitoring and evaluation to assess impacts of reforms is needed to allow for adjustments in reform initiatives over time and to build on them with complementary actions.
 It is also important in assessing the extent of potential spillover effects of reforms.
 Such efforts should involve the private sector, including users of the services concerned.
 Of particular importance is firm- and household-level data that permits monitoring and evaluation of the impacts of policy reforms.
 A weakness of many current firm- and household surveys is that these do not collect much information on the use of and access to services of different types.
 Expanding existing survey instruments and censuses to do so is a necessary condition for effective monitoring and evaluation of the effects of structural reforms in services sectors.
 This will involve collecting data on services sector performance, market structure (e.g., number of new entrants and survival rates).
 This same applies to trade data, including foreign ownership and sales by foreign companies.
 From an APEC perspective collecting statistics on intra-APEC trade in services may be of interest - but more generally there is a dearth of bilateral trade and investment flow data that impedes analysis.

 The APEC report on baseline indicators16 has identified a wide range of services data gaps and weaknesses across APEC economies, indicators and time periods.
 A concerted effort is needed to improve the statistics on services and for APEC economies to commit to an initiative to do so.
-A first step would be for the Group on Services (GOS) or the other existing working group to identify the issues that constrain better collection and reporting of statistics and areas where technical assistance and capacity building efforts should be pursued.
-This work should be tasked to GOS or the other existing working group with a mandate that is focused on data that will allow assessment of regulatory policies and outcomes, through for example services trade restrictive indices, the extent to which APEC economies have established or participate in sectoral IRC initiatives, and the degree to which they have made commitments in trade agreements - through indicators such as sectoral coverage ratios.
+A first step would be to constitute an ad hoc group on service statistics to identify the issues that constrain better collection and reporting of statistics and areas where technical assistance and capacity building efforts should be pursued.
+This could build on the current ad hoc working group tasked with compiling trade in value added tables for APEC, but should have a much broader mandate that is focused on data that will allow assessment of regulatory policies and outcomes, through for example services trade restrictive indices, the extent to which APEC economies have established or participate in sectoral IRC initiatives, and the degree to which they have made commitments in trade agreements - through indicators such as sectoral coverage ratios.